 Sentientists welcome broad compassion whether it’s motivated by supernatural beliefs or not.
 Many religions are deeply compassionate and some extend this compassion to all humans and to non-human sentient beings (The Animal Interfaith Alliance has many examples).
 Some are sentiocentric – a broader term that means granting moral consideration to all sentient beings.
 Sentientism adds an important naturalistic stance that is both a more solid ethical grounding, and corresponds more closely to reality, than a supernatural or religious worldview.
 People with religious or supernatural beliefs are sentient too – they deserve just the same compassion as any human.

 Sentientism is neutral on these choices of ethical system.
 It is a deliberately simple moral “platform” that combines naturalism and sentiocentrism, but remains open on most other philosophical questions.
-A sentientist utilitarian or consequentialist might focus on suffering/flourishing consequences, a sentientist deontologist might apply rules about avoiding harm or death to sentient beings and granting them rights and a sentientist virtue ethicist might apply virtues of kindness and compassion to sentient beings.
+A sentientist utilitarian or consequentialist might focus on suffering/flourishing consequences, a sentientist deontologist might apply rules about avoiding harm or death to sentient beings and granting them rights, a sentientist virtue ethicist might apply virtues of kindness and compassion to sentient beings and a sentientist care ethic might emphasise our duty of care to all sentients.

 The naturalistic and moral roots of sentientism pre-date humanity.
 Even the earliest life-forms used rudimental forms of evidence and reason in engaging with the world – finding energy and avoiding threats.
 Later, they evolved to be able to form internal models of the world and themselves.
 That capability helped them to learn, survive, reproduce and evolve further.
 A basic co-operative morality of sorts also evolved at a very early stage as entities that worked collaboratively at various levels of organisation were successful in surviving, reproducing then evolving further.
 More advanced compassionate morality developed in early animals – through reciprocity and kin / group relationships.